How to Verify a Quantum Computation: Soundness

 \section{Soundness}

-As discussed in Section~\ref{sec:overview-techniques}, the main idea to prove soundness is to analyze an entanglement-based version of the Interactive Proof System~\ref{prot:interactive-proof}.
-We present the EPR-based version (Section~\ref{sec:EPR-based-QPIP}), and show that, for any prover, the interactive proof systems are indistinguishable (and thus the completeness and soundness parameters are the same).
-Then, we analyze a general deviating prover $P^*$ in the EPR-based version and show how to simplify an attack (Section~\ref{sec:simplifying-general}).
-We then analyze the case of a test run (Section~\ref{sec:soundness-testrun}) and of a computation run (Sections~\ref{sec:soundness-computation run}).
-This completes the proof of our main theorem (Theorem~\ref{thm:main-QPIP}).
+As discussed in \expref{Section}{sec:overview-techniques}, the main idea to prove soundness is to analyze an entanglement-based version of the \expref{Interactive Proof System}{prot:interactive-proof}.
+We present the EPR-based version (\expref{Section}{sec:EPR-based-QPIP}), and argue why the completeness and soundness parameters are the same.
+Then, we analyze a general deviating prover $P^*$ in the EPR-based version and show how to simplify an attack (\expref{Section}{sec:simplifying-general}).
+We then analyze the case of a test run (\expref{Section}{sec:soundness-testrun}) and of a computation run (\expref{Sections}{sec:soundness-computation run}).
+In \expref{Section}{sec:soundness-proof}, we show how this completes the proof of our main theorem (\expref{Theorem}{thm:main-QPIP}).

-An interesting consequence of the analysis in this section is that it implies that, if we are willing to have the prover and the verifier share entanglement, then the protocol reduces to a single round (however, in this case, the work of the verifier becomes more important; one can wonder if the verifier is still ``almost-classical'').
-Another interesting observation is that sequential repetition is not required (parallel repetition suffices), due to the fact that the analysis makes use of the Pauli twirl (see Section~\ref{sec:simplifying-general}), which would also be applicable to the scenario of parallel repetition.
+An interesting consequence of the analysis in this section is that it implies that, if we are willing to have the prover and the verifier share entanglement, then the protocol reduces to a single round.
+(However, in this case, the work of the verifier becomes more important; one can wonder if the verifier is still ``almost-classical''.)
+Another interesting observation is that sequential repetition is not required (parallel repetition suffices), due to the fact that the analysis makes use of the Pauli twirl (see \expref{Section}{sec:simplifying-general}), which would also be applicable to the scenario of parallel repetition.